 About the EIS Association The EIS Association (EISA) is the official trade body for the Enterprise Investment Scheme (EIS) and Seed Enterprise Investment Scheme (SEIS) industry.
 EISA is a highly effective not-for-profit organisation that exists to aid the provision of capital to UK small and medium-sized enterprises (SMEs) through these two schemes.
 EISA works closely with HM Treasury, HM Revenue and Customs, government ministers, MPs and the FCA to enhance EISs and SEISs and promote the benefits of using them to investors, companies and their respective advisers.
 EISA collaborates with other trade bodies that support investment into SMEs, including the British Venture Capital Association (BVCA), the Association of Investment Companies (AIC), the Institute of Chartered Accountants in England and Wales (ICAEW) and the UK Business Angels Association (UKBAA).
 The EISA Director General sits on the BVCA Venture Capital Working Group, which aims to present a unified voice from all sections of the SME and venture finance industries to the UK government and the EU.
 EISA's membership is drawn from all areas of the EIS/SEIS industry and includes EIS/SEIS fund managers, lawyers, accountants, tax advisers, corporate financiers, IFAs and wealth managers throughout the UK.
 Details of our members and membership categories can be found on our website, www.eisa.org.uk, under the 'Membership' section.
 Please contact Mary Rodgers at mary.rodgers@eisa.org.uk if you are interested in learning more about EISA and becoming a member.
 About this guide The Treasury is keen to encourage investors to support enterprise in Britain.
 But equally, it recognises that an investment in a start-up or SME business carries significant risk to the point where potentially an investor could lose all their initial capital.
 To compensate for this risk, the Treasury offers investors generous tax reliefs.
-HMRC recently amended rules that enabled investors to benefit from these tax reliefs while investing in low-risk, asset-backed schemes.
 These schemes were not without risk - if one investment failed it was possible that the returns from the others would not outweigh losses.
-But that ship has sailed.
-So is what we are left with too risky to contemplate?
 Risk is something that always makes a sensible investor nervous.
 But with risk should come reward and our members can offer plenty of examples of exits that have delivered handsome rewards for investors.
 Don't forget risk builds trust, not vice versa!
 If you understand risks you can mitigate them and improve your chances of success.
 This guide is designed to help you do just that.
 We hope it will encourage informed and helpful discussions between advisers, investors and fund managers so that investments in EIS are made in knowledge and confidence.